TrainWeb.org Facebook Page

 Map: Ba 43 Topographic Maps

 The Seawall Branch quickly opens into the Seawall Yard shown on the map, then continues east before turning south.
-There are no mileposts extant, so this page uses the northeast end of Curtis Bay Yard as the "0 mile" reference point.
+This tour adopts CSX's approach of using Childs Street as the "0 mile" reference point.

 start